cGuille/Twilter/README.md

 This project has started on June 3th 2012.
 You can now use it but keep in mind that it is the first release, so it may contain some bugs.
+**update: the project has stopped and since Twitter seems to have changed their HTML structure, the app is no more efficient.
+Future support is currently not planned.**

 What Twilter do for now:
   - scan the DOM on load to remove tweets posted by the muted accounts or containing a muted keyword ;